reg387/search-count/README.md

 The following are the steps to be done to be able to build, deploy and test the search-count application.

-1. Download the search-count source codes from the repository
+1. Download the search-count source codes from the repository.

 2. Build the search-count project using maven.

 3. Run the application by executing the main SearchCountApplication (Spring boot).
-Current port is 8080, changes can be made in application.properties.
+Current port is 8080, changes can be made in application.properties file.

 Problems: